DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic

 \section{Related Work}

 \textbf{Discrete Soft-Actor Critic} Vanilla discrete SAC \cite{Christodoulou2019SoftAF} was first introduced by directly adapting the action domain from continuous to discrete.
-However, discrete SAC has been unsuccessful and many authors have hypothesized different reasons to its poor performance.
-For example, \cite{Xu2021TargetEA} proposed a scheduling method to improve DSAC's target entropy and temperature tuning.
+However, discrete SAC has largely been unsuccessful and many authors have hypothesized different reasons to its poor performance.
+For e.g., \cite{Xu2021TargetEA} proposed a scheduling method to improve DSAC's target entropy and temperature tuning.
 While \cite{Zhou2022RevisitingDS} propose entropy penalty and average Q-clipping to stabilize the policy and Q-value under-estimation.

 \textbf{Offline OOD RL} Previous works on OOD RL often look at value-based methods, where issues stem from the assignment of high Q-value estimates for OOD states \cite{Sedlmeier2019UncertaintyBasedOD}.
 Strategies imposed aim to tackle the variances in Q-values such as model ensembles \cite{osband_2018}, placing lower bounds and constraining action selection \cite{kumar_2019,kumar_2020} during Q-learning.
-In this paper, we take a different approach by looking at SAC and its robustness towards distribution shifts of the state space during deployment.
+In this paper, we focus on DSAC and its robustness towards distribution shifts of the state space during deployment.

-\textbf{Constrained Reinforcement Learning} Apart from SAC, the entropy regularization term has been well studied in other RL fields.
-For example, apart from maximizing rewards other necessary conditions such as safety/limited resource compute have to be satisfied \cite{Liu2021PolicyLW}.
-While constraints can include many forms, the most common approaches include Lagrangian methods such as SAC Lagrangian \cite{Ha2020LearningTW}, WCSAC \cite{WCSAC}, IPO \cite{Liu_Ding_Liu_2020} and PID-Lagrangian \cite{pmlr-v119-stooke20a}.

-\textbf{Maximum Entropy} In supervised learning, the MaxEnt method has been found to provide additional benefits such as regularization and improving calibration \cite{pereyra2017regularizing, mukhoti2020calibrating}.
+\textbf{Maximum Entropy} In supervised learning, the MaxEnt method provides additional benefits such as improving regularization and model calibration \cite{mukhoti2020calibrating, neo2024maxent}.
 For reinforcement learning, the MaxEnt method has provided benefits such as robustness against perturbations in environments and reward signal \cite{eysenbach2022maximum} and soft policy gradients \cite{Shi2019SoftPG}.